Off-duty teen lifeguard helped save drowning man; bystanders did nothing for 'more than 2 minutes'

 Baecker said the area is especially dangerous in the morning and at night because of the significant drop-off and a strong ocean current in and out of Boundary Bay, connected to the tides.

-Katie Brook was one of the women who helped dragged the man out of the water.
+Katie Brook was one of the women who helped drag the man out of the water.

 In a statement shared by CBLG, she said the Baecker helped save the man's life.